 73. Spy vs. Spy (NES)

-Pretty simple game: you go around a mapless building, setting traps in every fucking thing you see (windows, closets, desk drawers, coat racks), then hope that the other spy ends up setting off one of your traps.
+Pretty simple game: you go around a mapless building, setting traps in everything you see (windows, closets, desk drawers, coat racks), then hope that the other spy ends up setting off one of your traps.
 That, or you end up in the same room together in which a hilariously frantic knife fight breaks out.